The Bachelor Spoilers: Why Does Andi Show Up? Is Andi Dorfman Single?

 Andi Dorfman showed up on The Bachelor‘s hometowns week.
 It was surprising for the fans, who already got a hint from Bachelor spoilers earlier this week.
 The surprise factor is evident because of the history Andi shares with Nick Viall.
 There are a number of questions which need to be answered.
 For one, why does Andi show up on Bachelor?
-And, now that she has appeared on the show, the question remains: is Andi Dorfman single?
+And, now that she has appeared on the show, the question remains, is Andi Dorfman single?
 Let’s find answers.

 Andi And Nick, The Bachelorette